seL4/camkes-tool/docs/index.md

 ### Scheduling Domains

 In CAmkES, it is possible to specify the domain each thread belongs to, by setting attributes.
-Each interface of each component instance will have an associated thread.
-Additionally, components with a thread of control (indicated by the `control` keyword in their component definition) will have an additional thread.
+Each interface of each component instance will have an associated thread, and there will be an additional thread per-component to perform initialisation and optionally act as the control thread.
 For interface threads, their domain can be specified by setting the attribute `<interface>_domain` of the instance.
 For control threads, the attribute `_control_domain` of the instance can be set.

     component Foo {
       control;